tabishfayyaz/notes-and-books/kotlin-programming.md

 - _Property_ is more complex element that contain a private field and accessors (getters and setters).
 - read-only property = private field + getter
 - mutable property = private field + getter + setter
+- Getters always have the same visibility as the property

 ### Calling a class Primary Constructor:
 ```